Yoga Therapy

 Reasons To Incorporate Yoga As A Lifestyle

-2. Improves Circulation: Poor circulation is the cause of over 1000 diseases!
+2. Yoga Improves Circulation: Poor circulation is the cause of over 1000 diseases!
 From a healthy heart to a good sex life, the proper flow and circulation of blood in our arteries is one of the most important things we can do to maintain good health and push back the aging process.
-There is a common denominator between good arterial health and disorders such as heart attackobesity, diabetes and high glucose levels, as well as sexual health.
+There is a common denominator between good arterial health and disorders such as heart attack, obesity, diabetes and high glucose levels, as well as sexual health.
 That common denominator is blood circulation.

-8. Betters Your Sex Life: As mentioned earlier, a healthy heart and the proper flow and circulation of blood in our arteries is one of the most important things we can do to maintain good health and a satisfying sex life.
+8. Yoga Betters Your Sex Life: As mentioned earlier, a healthy heart and the proper flow and circulation of blood in our arteries is one of the most important things we can do to maintain good health and a satisfying sex life.
 Not only that, just think how much more limber you will be.
 Not to mention, stamina.

 — Andrew Pacholyk, Lead Us To A Place: your spiritual journey through life’s seasons